TRON-FAMILY/tronsr-template/INTRO.md

 Furthermore, applications are and have already been developed which we make available to the community free of charge.

-Our Blockrewards, if we are elected Super Representative, we give back 90% of the TRX to our community.
-The remaining 10% will be retained for maintenance and running costs.
+Our Blockrewards and Voterewards, if we are elected Super Representative, we give back 100% of the TRX to our community.